-The original version of this proposal (N3525) was first discussed during the April 2013 meeting of WG21 in Bristol, UK.
-A straw poll of the Library Evolution Working Group indicated strong support for the concepts in this proposal and a decision was made to target these ideas for inclusion a forthcoming library Technical Specification (TS).
-Nothing in this proposal should be construed as proposing a change to the Committee Draft currently in balloting.
+The original version of this proposal (N3525) was first discussed in the Library Evolution Working Group during the April 2013 meeting of WG21 in Bristol, UK.
+A revised version of the proposal, N3726, was brought back to the LEWG at the September 2013 meeting in Chicago.
+A straw poll of the LEWG both in Bristol and in Chicago indicated strong support for the concepts in this proposal and a decision was made to target these ideas for inclusion a forthcoming library Technical Specification (TS).